 DriveLock adds every user to the pre-boot authentication database that has been successfully logged on to Windows.
 For this reason, the option Automatically add Windows users to pre-boot authentication on logon is set by default.
 If you deselect this option, users are no longer added automatically.

 Using the Add, Remove or Edit buttons you can modify existing users, remove them or add new users to the database.

-• If you activate the option Always use downlevel logonnames during single sign- on, the user logon is only possible with the so-called downlevel logon names.
+- Note: A Windows user account does not necessarily have to exist for a PBA user, you can create additional credentials (username / password) just for preboot authentication (e.g. an emergency account). - If you activate the option Always use downlevel logonnames during single signon, the user logon is only possible with the so-called downlevel logon names.
 They take the format "DOMAIN\username".
 Logon with User Principal Names such as ben-utzername@domain.org is not permitted anymore.

-4.1.2 User synchronization
+3.1.2 User synchronization